szstonelee/gointernal/func.md

 ## Same signature, but different type

-f1 and f2 have the same signature, but they are different type.
+f1 and f2 have the same signature, but they are different types.

 f1 type: func(int, []int) (string, error)

 f2 type: main.myFunc

-It is important for Interface.
+It is important for interface implementation.

 ## Type converstion